kavonjon/onaylf/README.md

 ### Common Issues

-**Nginx Proxy Manager Connection Issues**
+**Load Balancer Connection Issues**
-- Verify both applications are on the `nginxproxymanager_default` network
+- Verify the nginx container is running: `docker ps | grep onaylf_nginx`
-- Check that proxy host uses `onaylf_nginx` as the forward hostname (not localhost)
+- Test direct access at `http://localhost` to verify the app is running
-- Ensure forward port is set to `8181`
+- Check that the load balancer is forwarding traffic to the correct port (80 or 443)
-- Test direct access at `http://localhost:8181` to verify the app is running
+- Verify health check configuration on the load balancer
-- Check Nginx Proxy Manager logs: `docker logs nginx-proxy-manager`
+- Check nginx logs: `docker logs onaylf_nginx`

 **SSL/HTTPS Issues**
-- Verify domain DNS points to your server
+- Verify domain DNS points to your load balancer
-- Ensure ports 80 and 443 are open in firewall
+- Ensure your load balancer has a valid SSL certificate
-- Check Let's Encrypt rate limits (max 5 certificates per domain per week)
+- Check that `X-Forwarded-Proto: https` header is being sent by load balancer
-- Verify SSL is enabled in Nginx Proxy Manager proxy host configuration
+- Verify `CSRF_TRUSTED_ORIGINS` in `.env` includes your HTTPS domain

 **Database Connection Error**
 - Verify PostgreSQL is running: `docker ps | grep onaylf_postgres`